|Copyright © Nucleus Medical Media, Inc.|

 - Vision problems

-- Vertigo (feeling of spinning or whirling when you are not moving)
+- Vertigo —a feeling of spinning or whirling when you are not moving

-- Angiogram —a test that uses a catheter (tube) and x-ray machine to assess the heart and its blood supply
+- Angiogram —to assess the heart and its blood supply

-- Dissolve a clot causing an ischemic stroke to allow blood flow to the brain
+- Dissolve or remove a clot for ischemic stroke

 - Dissolve clots and prevent new ones from forming